joaodias/hugito-app/CONTRIBUTING.md

 ## How to contribute

 1. Create an Issue describing the problem you have.
-If the issue already exists, let people know that you want to work in the issue by sayng so :smile:
+If the issue already exists, let people know that you want to work in the issue by saying so :smile:
 2. Create a local branch starting with the issue number and then with some words related to the feature, as an example "1-cool-feature"
 3. Start to hack in your local branch :boom:
 4. Be sure to write test for your code.
 It should be tested.